-Understanding Restricted Stock Unit Taxes
+Understanding Restricted Stock Unit (RSU) Taxes

-Restricted stock units (RSUs) are a common form of stock-based compensation granted to many professionals in tech and other fast-growth sectors.
-RSUs give professionals an incentive to stay with the company long-term, and add as much value as possible.
-When the company performs, its restricted stock units increase in value, and that’s where the incentive lies.
+Restricted stock units (RSUs) are a common form of stock-based compensation granted to many professionals in tech and other fast-growth sectors (at WestStar we call them ‘Aviators’).
+RSUs give Aviators an incentive to stay with the company long-term, and add as much value as possible.

-On the flipside, because their RSUs can contribute over half of their annual compensation, to reduce their tax bill and optimize their benefits, employees must gain a thorough understanding of how they work, and when taxes are paid.
-Only by doing so will they target their financial goals with confidence and clarity.
+On the flipside, because their RSUs can contribute over half of their annual compensation, employees must gain a thorough understanding of how they work in order to reduce their tax bill and optimize their benefits.

 What is Vesting Stock and a Vesting Schedule?

-Vesting is a legal term for the point in time where a person earns or gains property.
 In terms of employee stock-based compensation, vesting stock refers to shares that are not yet earned by the employee.
 When RSUs become fully vested, the employee has earned ownership of the shares outright.

 In practical terms, these vesting schedules require that the company or the employee meets stipulated goals before the employee gains the right to own the shares they’ve earned.
 These shares are only owned by the employee once they become fully vested.

-It is worth noting that some new RSU types are not granted in shares of company stock: rather, they’re granted in dollars in the form of company stock.
 That may sound strange and unfamiliar, but it essentially removes the effects of market growth or market losses from the company stock during the vesting years.

-How Are Restricted Stock Units (RSUs) Taxed?
+How are Restricted Stock Units (RSUs) Taxed?

 Unlike the tax liability of incentive stock options (ISOs) – which is triggered when the options are exercised – your RSU tax liability is triggered once your RSUs vest.
 When your RSUs vest, their ownership is transferred to you, and you immediately have a tax liability on the value of your stock.
 Once your RSUs convert to shares, you own the shares and may sell or transfer them immediately.

-How does this look in practice?
+How does this Look in Practice?

 WestStar’s Aaron McDermott explains:

-“Consider if you’re granted $20,000 worth of RSUs and they fully vest in the 2021 calendar year, you’ll have a tax liability on your $20,000 worth of stock – which will be at the ordinary income rate in the year of vesting.
+“Consider if you’re granted $20,000 worth of RSUs and they fully vest in the 2023 calendar year, you’ll have a tax liability on your $20,000 worth of stock – which will be at the ordinary income rate in the year of vesting.

-“Your taxable income is equal to the fair market value (FMV) of the stock transferred to you.
+Your taxable income is equal to the fair market value (FMV) of the stock transferred to you.
 For tax purposes, the entire value of vested RSUs must be included as ordinary income.
 If the stock is sold immediately, there is no capital gain; the only tax due is on the income.

-“However, your RSUs can also be subject to capital gains tax, if the shares are held beyond the vesting date.
+However, your RSUs can also be subject to capital gains tax, if the shares are held beyond the vesting date.
 In this instance, depending on any gain or loss in the stock price over the period before you sell them, you’ll also pay a capital gain tax when you sell them.
+Here’s a simplistic example of how this could look in reality.

-“Here’s a simplistic example of how this could look in reality.
 If you are granted $15,000 worth of RSUs as part of your compensation package, you will pay ordinary income tax on $15,000 when they vest.
-If you choose to hold $5,000 worth of stock and the stock increases to a value of $7,000, you will need to pay an additional capital gains tax on the $2,000 value increase.” – Aaron McDermott, Financial Consultant
+If you choose to hold $5,000 worth of stock and the stock increases to a value of $7,000, you will need to pay an additional capital gains tax on the $2,000 value increase.’”

 Since the IRS considers RSUs supplemental income, if your supplemental income is greater than $1MM, 22% of your income is withheld.
 If it is less than $1MM, withholding tax will be 37%.
 This means high-income earners can be subject to a tax rate upwards of 50% on their RSUs.